bahh723/bahh723.github.io/index.md

 layout: page
 ---

 I am a Research Fellow at the **Simons Institute of the Theory of Computing**, under the [Data-Driven Decision Process](https://simons.berkeley.edu/programs/datadriven2022) program.
 I recently obtained my Ph.D. in Computer Science from the **University of Southern California**, where I was fortunate to be advised by [Prof. Haipeng Luo](https://haipeng-luo.net/){:target="_blank"}.
 I received my M.S. in Communication Engineering and B.S. in Electrical Engineering from **National Taiwan University**.

-My current research focuses on designing provable algorithms for online decision making, reinforcement learning, and learning in multi-player games.
+Recently, I focus on designing provable algorithms for online decision making, reinforcement learning, and learning in multi-player games.

 <!-- <div style="line-height:3%;">
     <br>